DiegoUFV/ULTIMOINTENTO/README.md

 DIFFICULTIES
 The main struggles I had when doing this website was the amount of time it required me and by attempting to use a template I had to re-arrange all the links, deactivate a lot more and reorganize many times the main structure myself to make it look better.
 I also attempted 3 different templates till the last one finally worked.

+CONCLUSION:

+My conclusion is that html and css are both really interesting programs that reqquiere alot of practice and imagination.
+I liked working with them even though they where a real nightmare in certain parts of this journey.